 Families have always come in different shapes and sizes even if our country only recently recognized that.
-As one of the many queer families without kids, our primary financial concerns is preparing for the latter portion of our retirement years.
+As one of the many queer families without kids, our primary financial concern is preparing for the latter portion of our retirement years.

 Though not a guaranteed strategy, traditional families can often rely on their younger offspring to take care of them in their older years.
 Straight and queer families without kids, however, must prepare appropriately because we definitely won’t have children to take care of us.

 These four points are critical to the long-term financial success for straight and queer families without kids.

 Today’s retirees are retiring with more debt than their predecessors.
 The majority of that debt is mortgage debt.
 An Employee Benefits Research Institute study showed that between 1992 and 2010 the number of 75-plus age households with mortgage debt increased from 10 percent to 24 percent.
 This is due to a combination of American’s buying their dream home later in life, upsizing their homes even as they approach or reach retirement and taking out home equity loans.

 After paying off over $51,000 in credit card debt, we’ll never let debt put our financial security at risk again.
 We won’t let our mortgage payments compete with our medical care or our travel.
 We, also, don’t want to have to consider moving out of our home because we have no money.
 For our step-by-step plan to pay off credit card debt super-fast, click on this link here.

 The best decision we ever made was deciding what we most want out of life.
 This gave us the focus and determination to get out of debt and stay out of debt.
 We got into credit card debt because we spent it unconsciously.